 One-way ticket

-On a balmy spring evening, Jessica Collins reacquaints herself with the supernatural architecture of Ma Yansong (MAD) in FENIX, the new museum in Rotterdam about migration, with a tornado that invites visitors to play a game of tag to the top.
+On a balmy spring evening, Jessica Collins reacquaints herself with the supernatural architecture of Ma Yansong (MAD) in Fenix, the new museum in Rotterdam about migration, with a tornado that invites visitors to play a game of tag to the top.

 This story lives where art and insight meet.